phax/as2-server/README.md

   * Version 2.2.0
     * Extended the configuration file with the attribute `CryptoVerifyUseCertificateInBodyPart` to define whether a certificate passed in the signed MIME body part shall be used to verify the signature (when `true`) or whether to always use the certificate provided in the partnership (when `false`).
 By default the value is `true`.
+    * Extended the configuration file with the attribute `CryptoSignIncludeCertificateInBodyPart` to define whether the certificate used for signing should be included in the signed MIME body part (when `true`) or not to include it (when `false`).
+By default the value is `true`.
+This is the sending counter part of `CryptoVerifyUseCertificateInBodyPart`

 #Maven usage
 Add the following to your pom.xml to use this artifact: